-TABLE 17: CONSUMPTION PATTERN OF MILLET BASED PRODUCTS AMONG THE RESPONDENTS (N=374 RESPONDENT FARMERS)
+TABLE 17: CONSUMPTION PATTERN OF MILLET BASEDPRODUCTSAMONGTHERESPONDENTS(N=374RESPONDENT FARMERS)

 offering a comprehensive view of their awareness and preferences.
-The findings highlight that staple items such as Bhakar and Khichadi/Bhagar enjoy widespread recognition, with 100.00 per cent and 97.86 per cent incomes up to Rs.
-1,00,000/- have the highest awareness, respectively.
+The findings highlight that staple items such as Bhakar and Khichadi/Bhagar enjoy widespread recognition, with 100.00 per cent and 97.86 per cent awareness, respectively.
 The data further reveals a notable inclination towards these products, with 71.12 per cent expressing a preference for Bhakar and 55.08 per cent for Khichadi / Bhagar.
-Similarly, Kharudya / Kurudya demonstrates substantial also awareness (97.33%) and liking, with 60.69 per cent expressing a preference for this milletbased product.
-In contrast, certain millet-based products like Chapati and Halva exhibit moderate awareness levels (27.27% respectively), with corresponding 26.20%, liking percentages of 26.20 per cent and 23.80 per cent.
+Similarly, Kharudya / Kurudya also demonstrates substantial awareness (97.33%) and liking, with 60.69 per cent expressing a preference for this milletbased product.
+In contrast, certain millet-based products like Chapati and Halva exhibit moderate awareness levels (27.27% and 26.20%, respectively), with corresponding liking percentages of 26.20 per cent and 23.80 per cent.
 Table 10 also reported the popularity of millet-based sweets, particularly Laddu, which boasts high awareness (95.19%) and a substantial liking rate of 54.54 per cent.
 Moreover, the inclusion of various millet-based products, ranging from traditional choices like Papdi and Papad to modern options like Noodles and Pasta, showcases the diversity in respondents' consumption habits.
 The data serves as a valuable resource for stakeholders, allowing them to tailor marketing strategies and educational campaigns to enhance awareness and foster positive attitudes toward millet-based products.
 Understanding the varying levels of awareness and liking for these products aids in the promotion of healthier dietary choices and the integration of millets into the regular diet of the surveyed population.